LeanQ/SPLITREADER/README.md

 1- Extraction of reads not mapping to the reference genome (using SAM flag 4)

-2- Forced mapping to a collection of 5’ and 3’ TE sequence extremities (300bp) obtained from the reference genome (using the module TEXTRACTION).
+2- Forced mapping to a collection of reference TE sequences (constructed using prepare_TEs.sh as indicated in (#prepare-tes) section).
 SPLITREADER then identify all reads with one end (≥20nt) mapping to a TE extremity (by locating reads where the CIGAR string starting or ending with ‘S’ characterwith a value equal or greater to 20)

 3- Reads are then recursively soft clipped by 1nt from one end and mapped to the reference genome using Bowtie2 until the soft-clipped read length reached 20nt.